 4. A few questions

-to open my heart and plough my interior soil with a plough capable of pulling up the roots of hardness and incredulity.
+to open my heart and plow my interior soil with a plow capable of pulling up the roots of hardness and incredulity.

 b) "This is a hard saying, who can listen to it?"
 Is it really the Word of the Lord that is hard or is it my heart that wants only to close itself and no longer listen?